alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 ### 2. EXHAUSTIVE RESEARCH
 - Use the internet extensively for ANY knowledge gaps
-- Your training data is outdated - research everything current
+- Research everything current with latest information
 - Fetch and analyze multiple authoritative sources
 - Verify information across different platforms and documentation
 - Follow links recursively to gather comprehensive understanding